Polarized Target Nuclear Magnetic Resonance Measurements with Deep Neural Networks: Results

 In addition, the achievable lower bound on the overall polarization uncertainty is constrained by several experimental factors.
-These include the coupling between the NMR coil and the target material, the spatial distribution of the beam across the sample—leading to nonuniform radiation damage—the distribution of microwave power throughout the target, and distortions in the magnetic-field homogeneity over the sample volume.
-Most notably, the inherently limited TE measurements during experiments, particularly for proton targets when relying on the area-based method, places a stringent bound on the extent to which offline analysis can further reduce the total uncertainty.
+These include the coupling between the NMR coil and the target material, the spatial distribution of the beam over the sample, the associated nonuniform radiation damage, the distribution of microwave power throughout the target volume, and distortions in the magnetic-field homogeneity across the sample.
+The beam profile is especially important because it helps define the effective active target sampled by the experiment; if the beam distribution evolves with time, it can generate corresponding spatial variations in radiation damage, paramagnetic-center density, and polarization.
+This makes the relation between the NMR-measured average polarization and the polarization relevant to the scattering process inherently more complex.
+When TE calibration is used, uncertainty in the target temperature is also a critical contribution, since the TE polarization depends directly on temperature.
+Most notably, the inherently limited number of TE measurements that can be performed during an experiment, particularly for proton targets when relying on the area-based method, places a stringent bound on the extent to which offline analysis can further reduce the total uncertainty.

 From the perspective of online monitoring and real-time feedback, inference speed constitutes an additional point of comparison between traditional and AI-based analysis methods.
-Conventional approaches—consisting of background subtraction, polynomial fitting and subtraction of the spectral wings, followed by numerical integration of the remaining signal—can typically be executed on time scales of a few hundred milliseconds per spectrum.
+Conventional approaches---consisting of background subtraction, polynomial fitting and subtraction of the spectral wings, followed by numerical integration of the remaining signal---can typically be executed on time scales of a few hundred milliseconds per spectrum.
 This performance is generally adequate when many NMR sweeps are accumulated and averaged over time scales of seconds or more.
 However, such latencies are suboptimal for applications requiring rapid signal processing, adaptive response, or real-time system control.
+Further, as demonstrated in our own standard least-squares fits, automating for speed without human quality checks on the fit substantially increases the expected fit error.